UNT-RITS/Tutorials/Basic_Python/ai_vs_traditionalprogramming.md

 Notice that traditional computing is still important!
 All the new tools of AI are just a smart combination of functions from conventional approaches.
 For example, to create a text prediction system (AI model) you need to translate the input text examples into something that a computer understands – a vector representation, which is word processing (traditional computing method).

+# :bonus: BONUS

 ## What are the fundamental differences between Artificial Intelligence, Machine Learning, and Deep Learning?

-Some people use Artificial Intelligence, Machine Learning and Deep Learning interchangeably, along with NLP, Computer Vision and Speech Recognition.
+:x: Some people use Artificial Intelligence, Machine Learning and Deep Learning interchangeably, along with NLP, Computer Vision and Speech Recognition.

-But here's the truth ...
+:bulb: But here's the truth ...

-**Artificial Inteligence (AI)** is a field in Computer Science where computers are programmed to think and act like humans, with a special dynamic code called _Artificial Neural Network_ also known as _Artificial Neural Network model_ (or simply, _model_).
+:white_check_mark: **Artificial Inteligence (AI)** is a field in Computer Science where computers are programmed to think and act like humans, with a special dynamic code called _Artificial Neural Network_ also known as _Artificial Neural Network model_ (or simply, _model_).
 All possible ways in which such a code could be made to learn are part of a category called **Machine Learning (ML)**.
 Furthermore, **Deep Learning (DL)** refers to those models that are more complex in structure, being combined with high computing power and large datasets.

 Moreover, considering the field of applience, AI has the following branches: **Natural Language Processing (NLP)** (for text applications: text summarization, machine translation, etc.), **Computer Vision (CV)** (for images/videos applications: object detection, pattern recognition, etc.) and **Automated Speech Recognision (ASR)** (for audio applications: speech-to-text, sound generation, etc.).